datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 ### DSN

 The dataset (table) name as visible when assigning a direct libref connection to `LIBREF`.
+If the target is a format catalog, it should have a "-FC" suffice (eg `FORMATS-FC`).
+More info on formats [here](/formats.md).

 ### NUM_OF_APPROVALS_REQUIRED